How to Get an Apartment With ‘Bad’ Credit

 At-A-Glance

-Co-signers, guarantors, additional payments, or references can help boost your chances of approval, even if your credit score is less than ideal.
+- Co-signers, guarantors, additional payments, or references may help boost your chances of approval, even if your credit score is less than ideal.

-Widening your search can help you find a no-credit-check apartment.
+- Widening your search may help you find a no-credit-check apartment.

-Your credit score is a bit like your age.
-It generally increases over your lifetime, and it requires a lot of maintenance once it reaches high numbers.
-If your credit score is too low, landlords may be unlikely to rent you an apartment.
+Your credit score is a bit like your age in that it’s a number that affects several areas of your life, including where you choose to live.
+And if your credit score is too low, landlords may be unlikely to rent you an apartment.
 But there are options to help you land a great apartment, even with a low credit score.

 Why Landlords Check Your Credit Score

 If a potential landlord checks your credit, it’s usually to gauge how likely it is that you’ll pay your rent in full and on time.
-After all, with 36% of housing going to renters, there’s a lot of competition out there – and credit checks can help narrow down who may be a responsible tenant.1 Most landlords look for someone in the “good, very good, or excellent” credit score range This typically equates to a credit score of about 670 or higher.
+After all, with a little more than 34% of housing going to renters, there’s a lot of competition out there – and credit checks can help narrow down who may be a responsible tenant.1,2 Most landlords look for someone with a credit score of 670 or higher.2

-But what about the 30% of Americans who have a score under 670?2 Maybe you’re young and only recently started building credit, or perhaps you’ve recently moved to the country and are currently “credit invisible.”
+But what about the quarter of Americans who have a score under 670?3 Maybe you’re young and only recently started building credit, or perhaps you’ve recently moved to the country and are currently “credit invisible.”
 There’s also the possibility that you’ve had some ups and downs in your financial history and are working to rebuild your score – a process that takes time.

 Regardless of why your score is low, there are steps you can take to show your soon-to-be landlord that you’re more reliable than just a number on your credit report.
 Think of it like applying to a college.
 You might not have the best SAT scores, but all those clubs you were in, a stellar essay, and a good recommendation letter could sell you as a valuable member of the community.